Creative strategy, writing, 1:1 coaching, and more!

 Finding a career in storytelling and story-listening

-I have 10+ years of writing and content strategy experience, and my work has been featured in Business Insider, The Seattle Times, Joysauce and more - through it all, my mission is to amplify BIPOC voices, businesses, and perspectives.
+I have 10+ years of writing and content strategy experience, and my work has been featured in Business Insider, The Seattle Times, Joysauce and more.
+With every story, my goal is to amplify BIPOC experts and their non-linear paths, tell the story behind the story, and inspire the next generation of changemakers and creatives.
 If I’m making my 8-year-old self proud, I’m doing something right.

-I’m available for short and long-term writing, editing, and marketing projects.
+I’m available for short and long-term writing (interview-based articles, personal essays, and more), editing, and marketing projects.
 Topics of interest include representation in media, mental health in the South Asian and LGBTQ+ community, travel, and Q&A with authors and entrepreneurs.
-If you’d like to work together, reach out to me at ansarialeenah@gmail.com.
+If you’d like to work together, reach out to me at aleenahansari (at) gmail.com.

 Q&As with creatives, artists, and entrepreneurs who are changing their industry